-Orient the snap ring eyelets toward the lever blade opening.
+Orient the snap ring eyelets away from the lever blade opening.

-You can also a long 10 mm socket against the snap ring to push the piston/bladder/snap ring assembly into the lever body.
+You can also use a long 10 mm socket against the snap ring to push the piston/bladder/snap ring assembly into the lever body.

-If you push the snap ring past its groove, you can use the 2 mm hex in the vise to push the assembly into position from inside the fluid flow port of the lever body
+If you push the snap ring past its groove, you can use the 2 mm hex in the vise to push on the assembly from inside the fluid flow port, which will seat the snap ring into the groove.